 The Art 4 class is an upper level full year advanced art class.
 Emphasis is placed on Art Production, Art History, exploration of medium and subject matter as well as Curating & Exhibition of student and community art.
 Art 4 provides an opportunity for students to further increase their skills in understanding and creating art on a more independent level.
 Students will be responsible for researching artists and art projects that peak their interests with guidance from the instructor.
 Students will create art with consideration of subject matter, media, art history, art methods and techniques at the advanced level.
-Students will work with the instructor as well as the Holter Museum to learn about curating and the inner workings of several types of exhibitions.
-A sketchbook will be kept throughout the year.
-Advanced students will be responsible for using their sketchbooks to document ideas and plan out projects; a grade will be given for the sketchbooks.
-Materials Required: Art Supply List.
-Students will be asked to purchase some materials and have the option to purchase directly from the teacher.
-Fees: \$15.
-Prerequisite(s): Art 1, 2 & 3
+A sketchbook will be kept throughout the year, and students will be responsible for using their sketchbooks to document ideas and plan out projects.
+Various art supplies are required and will be covered by class fee or additional money if student desires more than the provided materials.
+Class fee \$30.00.
+Prerequisite(s): Art 1; Art; 2; Art 3.